5 ways to get the most out of your ISA allowance

 So, whether you’re an existing saver or investor who wants to get more out of your account or an ISA newbie keen to make the most of the tax-free allowance, here’s what you need to know about ISAs.

-In 2018, for the first time in many years, the ISA allowance won’t rise.
+In 2019, for the second year in a row, the ISA allowance won’t rise.
 For a lot of people that won’t be a problem, though, because the allowance is being held at £20,000 and that’s quite a hefty chunk you can put away.
 You can save all or some of that allowance into cash or investments.

 There’s a lot of choice when you’re saving into an ISA.
 If you’re new to saving or investing this way then it can seem really complicated but it’s actually fairly straightforward.